shsagir/play-area-sync/docs/domains.md

 You probably want to host more than one website on your App like so:

-1. `your-first-domain.com` resovles in `htdocs/your-first-domain/public`
+1. `your-first-domain.com` resolves in `htdocs/your-first-domain/public`
-2. `your-other-domain.com` resovles in `htdocs/your-other-domain/public`
+2. `your-other-domain.com` resolves in `htdocs/your-other-domain/public`
 3. …

 **Please don't do this!** It's the way VPS hosting works, but it's really not a good design pattern.
 Your App is NOT a server, there are good reasons to only host one project, website or application in one App.
 Please see our [App help article](/app#toc-one-website-per-app) to learn more.